 A film by Chana Gazit and Martha Barylick

-This is a story about a little boy who wanted to grow up be a ballerina.
+This is the story of little boys who wanted to grow up to be ballerinas.
 And did.

 Chana Gazit, DirectorSEE MEMBER PROFILE